MCUmbrella/XrdpGuard/README.md

                     an IP address is considered suspicious.
 (Default: 3) --firewall={}   Specify the firewall manager implementation class to use.
                     (Default: vip.floatationdevice.xrdpguard.firewall.Firewalld)
+    --loop={}       Specify the interval (in milliseconds) between two checks.
+                    A value less than 5000 means XRDPGaurd will check only once and then exit.
+(Default: -1)
     --debug         Enable debug output.
     --dryrun        Perform a dry run: only show suspicious IP(s) and do not modify the firewall.